saint-lascivious/dnsproxy-config/README.md

 sudo wget https://raw.githubusercontent.com/saint-lascivious/dnsproxy-config/master/etc/dnsproxy/upstream.conf -P /etc/dnsproxy
 ```

-This arrangement better suits many servers abd custom upstreams.
+This arrangement better suits many servers and custom upstreams.
 You'll want to edit these lists to suit your requirements, you can add as many or as few servers as you like.

 * Change Pi-hole dnsmasq listening port